 Over the last few centuries the human life expectancy has continued to rise dramatically, provoking philosophers, historians and scientists alike to explore what it means to grow older and how the human "biological clock" functions.

 "Zombie cells" and aging

-In such pursuit, scientists have explored and expanded our understanding of the role of senescent cells in biological aging.
+In such pursuit, scientists have expanded our understanding of the role of senescent cells in biological aging.

 In mouse models, genetic ablation of senescent cells and their secretory products (known as the senescence-associated secretory phenotype, or SASP) has been demonstrated to revert tissue dysfunction and improve conditions such as cardiomyocyte hypertrophy, tumorigenesis, atherosclerosis and osteoarthritis.2